Track 1. Atmospheric Sciences, Meteorology, Climatology, Oceanography

 Francisco Gutiérrez (b.
 Salamanca 1969) studied Geology at the Universities of Zaragoza (Spain) and Aberdeen (UK).
 He is currently Full Professor at the Department of Earth Sciences in the University of Zaragoza.
 Francisco was the Secretary of the 6th International Conference on Geomorphology (Zaragoza, 2005) and served as Treasurer of the IAG (International Association of Geomorphologists) between 2005 and 2013.
 His main research topics include karst, slope movements, tectonic geomorphology and geomorphological mapping, and has conducted investigations in various regions (Alaska, Rocky Mountains, Colorado Plateau, Malta, Zagros Mountains, Italy, Saudi Arabia, Spain).
 He has published more than 115 papers in journals included in the Journal Citation Report (JCR of the Web of Science).
 Francisco is a member of the Editorial Board of "Environmental Earth Sciences" (Springer) and "Geomorphology" (Elsevier), and has co-edited eleven special issues for international journals.
 He has co-edited the book "Landscapes and Landforms of Spain" (Springer) and is the co-author of the book "Landforms of the Earth" (Springer).
 Recently, he was appointed as an expert by the International Court of Justice and a member of the Seismic Source Characterization Team of a SSHAC Level 3 Project in Spain.
 Prof. Francisco Gutiérrez is the Vice-President of the IAG (2017 – 2021).

-In his keynote titled “Lessons learned from sinkhole investigations in the Middle East”, Prof. Francisco Gutiérrez will present some of the main findings of recent sinkhole investigations conducted in several karst areas in the Middle East.
+In his keynote Prof. Francisco Gutiérrez will present some of the main findings of recent investigations on karst depressions conducted in several karst areas in the Middle East.
 Sinkhole activity is experiencing a significant increase in many of these regions despite their aridity.
 This hazard enhancement is mainly related to unprecedented alterations in the hydrological systems imposed by human activity and can be considered as one of the manifestations of the Anthropocene.